(West African chicken with rice)

 - There are many variations of jollof rice.
 Feel free to improvise using what you meats and vegetables you have on hand.
 Try beef, ham, shrimp, fish, goat or pork.
 For vegetables, add peas, potatoes, eggplant or mushrooms

-- Beef Jollof Rice: Substitute cubed stewing beef for the chicken.
-After browning the beef, simmer in liquid for 45 minutes before adding to the sautéed rice mixture.
+- Beef jollof rice: Substitute cubed stewing beef for the chicken.
+After browning the beef, simmer in liquid for 45 minutes before adding to the sauteed rice mixture.

-- Vegetarian Jollof Rice: Simply eliminate the meat and stir hot water or vegetable stock into the sautéed rice mixture.
+- Vegetarian jollof rice: Simply eliminate the meat and stir hot water or vegetable stock into the sauteed rice mixture.

 - Optional spices that can be used to flavor the dish are cinnamon, curry powder or cayenne.
-Some minced chile peppers can be sautéed with the onions to add extra bite.
+Some minced chile peppers can be sauteed with the onions to add extra bite.